 Non-plaque induced gingival lesions: This can be caused by a specific bacterium, virus, or fungus.
-It might also be caused by genetic factors, systemic conditions (including allergic reactions and certain illnesses), wounds, or reactions to foreign bodies, such as dentures.
-Sometimes, there is no specific cause.
+It might also be caused by genetic factors, systemic conditions (including allergic reactions and certain illnesses), wounds, or reactions to

 The most common cause of gingivitis is the accumulation of bacterial plaque between and around the teeth.
 The plaque triggers an immune response, which, in turn, can eventually lead to the destruction of gingival, or gum, tissue.
 It may also, eventually, lead to further complications, including the loss of teeth.